ARPOISE/ARpoise/php/dir/README.md

 ![DirectoryImg1](/images/Directory1.png)
 ### Explanation:
 The following attributes of a layer can be edited.
-* **Layer Name**: The name of the layer.
+* **Layer Name**: The name of the layer (where will it be displayed?)
-* **Lat/Lon**: Allows to change the latitude and longitude of the layer.
-The layer's location can also be changed by dragging the layer's marker in the placement map.
+* **Lat/Lon**: The basic location of the layer.
+Can be changed by typing in the latitude and longitude, or by dragging the layer's marker in the placement map.
+(What happens if you want it relative to user or in different parts of the world?)
-* **Is visible**: This combo box defines whether the layer is visible.
+* **Is visible**: Use this box to turn the augment on or off for testing purposes.
-* **Porpoise URL**: The URL of the ARpoise-PorPOISe Back End serving the layer.
+* **Porpoise URL**: The URL of the ARpoise PorPOISe Back End serving the layer.
 * **Layer Title**: The title of the layer shown in the client application when a list of layers is displayed for selection.
 * **Line 2**: The second line of text shown in the client application when a list of layers is displayed for selection.
 * **Line 3**: The third line of text shown in the client application when a list of layers is displayed for selection.
 * **Icon name**: The name of the icon shown in the client application when a list of layers is displayed for selection.
 The icon has to be bundled into the ARpoise global Unity asset bundle of icons.
+(Info on how to do this?)
 * **Save** button: Saves the layers's attributes to the ARpoise Directory's xml file.

 ## Original Documentation